thei0n/slcf/README.md

 export CONFIRM_ARCH=true      #enable installing arch specific (pacman.conf)

-DEST_HOME=/home/$USER         #give the user's home directory as the destination directory for installing the dotfiles (useful when running with sudo)
+export DEST_HOME=/home/$USER         #give the user's home directory as the destination directory for installing the dotfiles (useful when running with sudo)

+make install (or sudo make install if you want to install anything to the root directory)

 ```

-Or you might just run all of them in one line, as:
+Or if you don't know what you are doing you might just run the following command,
+but be aware that this will overwrite you existing configuration files.

 ```
-export CONFIRM_DOTFILES=false export CONFIRM_SCRIPTS=true make install
+CONFIRM_SCRIPTS=true CONFIRM_DOTFILES=true DEST_HOME=/home/theion sudo make install
 ```

 ### WARNING